itkinside/itkconfig/README.md

-Originally started as an internal project at the [Student society in Trondheim](http://samfundet.no) this package has now been open sourced, as we believe it is the simplest and best way to manage configuration files for Go-projects and we'd think others may agree with us as well.
+Originally started as an internal project at the [Student society in Trondheim](http://samfundet.no) this package has now been open sourced, as we believe it is the simplest and best way to manage configuration files for Go-projects and we think others may agree with us as well.

 ## Features and core-principles

 * Makes writing **Key-Value** configuration files easy.
-* Allows, in contrast to JSON, comments in your files - just prepend it with a `#`.
+* Allows, in contrast to JSON, comments in your files - just prepend them with a `#`.
 * Use the same methods as when demarshalling JSON-files, just define your configuration struct with your wanted types and let ITKconfig take care of the rest.
-* Source code is simple and less than 100 lines, this makes it easy to understand the flow, but also make changes if you'd like.
+* Source code is simple and about 100 lines, this makes it easy to understand the flow and also to make changes if you like.

 ## Example configuration file